 If there’s one part of the museum that you should skip, this would be it.
 Aside from the fact that everything in this exhibit is unashamed propaganda, it’s also not very well laid out.
 Much of it also wasn’t translated into English.

-- No cameras are allowed
+- Cameras are allowed

 - Closed on Monday